John Lubbock, 1st Baron Avebury: Business and politics

 Lubbock's thoughts about the nature and value of politics were deeply influenced by his scientific research, particularly his writings on early human society.
 He believed that the cognitive foundations of morality could be shaped through political economy, particularly through a national education system that implemented subjects mandated by the state.
 He held that the minds of children could be shaped in the direction of democracy, liberalism and morality through learning how to read and write.
 To this goal he was a strong supporter of the Elementary Education Act 1870 and he defended the introduction of the national curriculum during the 1870s and 1880s.

 In 1879, Lubbock was elected the first president of the Institute of Bankers.
 In 1881, he was president of the British Association, and from 1881 to 1886, president of the Linnean Society of London.
 In March 1883, he founded the Bank Clerks Orphanage, which in 1986 became the Bankers' Benevolent Fund – a charity for bank employees, past and present, and their dependants.

 In January 1884, he helped found the Proportional Representation League, later to become the Electoral Reform Society.
-He authored the pamphlet Proportional Representation shortly after the founding of this organization.
+He authored the pamphlet Proportional Representation shortly after the founding of this organisation.
 He is credited with the now-common use of multi-member districts instead of country-wide districting proposed by Thomas Hare in his 1859 single transferable voting (STV) proposal.